Join our Socotra Yemen Island December tour as we will be taking the Yemenia Airways flight from Cairo, to Hadibu, Socotra via Aden in mainland Yemen.

 Whether it’s coming to a new and inaccessible country, exploring an ecological paradise, hiking, camping, spotting wildlife or having an in-depth experience of the Yemen – Socotra is a place for everyone.

-Every facet of the Yemen visa process is taken care of by YPT for $150 – no need to send your passport away anywhere.
-The Air Arabia Abu Dhabi-Socotra chartered roundtrip ticket is an additional $930 per person.
+Every facet of the Yemen visa process is taken care of by YPT for $200 – no need to send your passport away anywhere.
+The Yemenia Airways Cairo-Socotra roundtrip ticket is an additional $1185 per person.
 These will be asked to be paid at the moment of your booking with us.

-Meet our tour guide at 7:00am at the Air Arabia check-in counter at Abu Dhabi International Airport to discuss tour itinerary and to meet your fellow travellers.
+Meet our tour guide at 7:30pm at the Yemenia Airways check-in counter at Cairo International Airport Terminal 1 (CAI) to discuss tour itinerary and to meet your fellow travellers.

-Arrive in Habidu, Socotra at 11:30am.
+Arrive in Habibu, Socotra at 10:00am.
 Upon arrival we’ll be greeted by our local Socotri guide who will accompany us for the trip.

 Continue to Delisha Beach – a beautiful white beach next to the sea and a lagoon where we can enjoy the sunset and beverages